 3.)
 Your Grocery Bill

-When I am working with clients in my online Financial Renovation Course, the #1 area where they are overspending is on their food budget.
+When I am working with clients in my online Crush Your Debt Course, the #1 area where they are overspending is on their food budget.
 American’s spend an average of $1,100 at the grocery store per month.
-When I was in $40,000 worth of debt, this was the first expenses I tackled and I took our grocery bill from $1,000 per month down to $200 per month.
-I fed my family on this amount for three years, and eventually increased our grocery budget up to $125 per week when our family grew to four children.
+This was not only an expense stealing from my retirement but my overall household budget as well.
+When I first started budgeting, I took our grocery bill from $1,000 per month down to $200 per month.
+I fed my family on this amount for three years before increasing it to $125 per week when our family grew.

 If you found a way to save $400 per month on your groceries and instead put that money into a retirement account earning 6%, you would have an additional $401,806 in your retirement account in 30 years!